tejasrangle/Style_Advisor_Application/README.md

 ### Installation and Setup

 Make sure you have Python installed on your local machine.
-I give user the necessary information about the software requirement.
+I give users the necessary information about the software requirement.

 - General Purpose: General purpose packages like `os, tqdm, pickle, PIL, zipfile`
-- Data Manupulation: Packages used for handling and importing dataset such as `pandas, numpy`
+- Data Manipulation: Packages used for handling and importing dataset such as `pandas, numpy`
 - Data Visualization: Include Packages like `cv2, matplotlib`
 - Machine Learning: This includes packages that were used to generate the ML model such as `tensorflow, sklearn`
 - Deployment: Package used to create web app `streamlit`